 You might get an extra payment if you have a health condition that means you can't work.
 You'll need to show the DWP that you have 'limited capability for work' (LCW) or 'limited capability for work-related activity' (LCWRA).

-You'll only get 1 extra payment if you and your partner are both sick or disabled.
+If you and your partner are both sick or disabled you’ll only get 1 extra payment.

 How much you'll get

 If you have LCWRA you'll get an extra £336.20 a month, and the DWP won't set a maximum amount for what you can get in benefits - called the 'Benefit Cap'.

 You won't normally get extra money if you have LCW.
 The exception is that you'll get an extra £126.11 if you've been sick since before 3 April 2017 and the DWP have already said you have LCW.
 This could have been for Universal Credit or Employment and Support Allowance.

 When you'll get the extra amount

 The extra amount will start in your next Universal Credit payment if you already had LCW or LCWRA from a previous benefit claim.

 Otherwise you'll get the extra payment in your fourth or fifth payment after you give the DWP evidence that you have LCWRA.
 If it takes longer the DWP will backdate your payment so you don't lose out.